-- 179 This study has been conducted using EU Copernicus Marine Service Information.
-This work has been funded through the - 180 EU Copernicus Marine Med-MFC Service Lot n.
-21002L5-COP-MFC MED-5500.
+Acknowledgements.
+We would like to express our thanks to Katrin Schroeder and one anonymous referee for their useful comments, which helped us to improve the paper.
+We thank to Piero Lionello for his editorial suggestions.
+Finally, we would like to thank to Karina von Schuckmann for very useful discussions during course of the study.
+Financial support.
+This study has been conducted using EU Copernicus Marine Service Information.
+This work has been funded through the EU Copernicus Marine Med-MFC Service, lot no. 21002L5-COP-MFC MED-5500.